Tour of the Lake District - 10 Days' Walking

 The Tour of the Lake District in 10 Days Walking Code: TL11

-The whole Tour of the Lake District starts in Windermere, takes in each of the main Lakeland valleys along lake shores and over remote mountain passes before returning to Windermere.
+The whole Tour of the Lake District starts in Windermere and heads to Ambleside before taking in each of the main Lakeland valleys along lake shores and over remote mountain passes, completing the circuit in Ambleside.

 |Day 1||Travel to Windermere for your first nights accommodation|